This post may contain affiliate sales links. Please see my full disclosure policy for details

 If you love no-bake recipes, be sure to check out my cookbook, No-Bake Treats!Print

-This Drumstick Cake Recipe is a showstopper!
-Layers of moist vanilla cake with fudgy chocolate ganache and chopped peanuts.
-It’s covered in a waffle cone frosting and garnished with chocolate ganache and mini sugar cones.
+This Drumstick Cake Recipe is a total showstopper!
+It’s made with layers of moist vanilla cake filled with fudgy chocolate ganache, chopped peanuts, and a waffle cone frosting.

 For the Cake: